tkellen/json-api/extensions/patch/index.md

 relationship's URL.

-A server **MAY** also support relationship updates at a higher level, such as the resource's URL or the API's root URL.
+A server **MAY** also support relationship updates at a higher level, such as the records's URL or the API's root URL.
 As discussed above, the request URL and each Patch operation's `"path"` must be complementary and combine to target a particular relationship's URL.